SNAP Benefits in Wisconsin: How to Apply and Qualify

 Eligibility Criteria for SNAP in Wisconsin

-• Income Limits: In addition to gross income limits, your household must also pass a net income test after certain deductions are applied, with details available on the FoodShare website.
+• Income Limits: Your household must meet gross income limits and also pass a net income test after certain deductions are applied.

-• Residency Requirements: You must live in Wisconsin and apply for benefits in the county or tribal area where you reside.
+• Residency Requirements: You must live in Wisconsin and apply for benefits in the county or tribal agency where you reside.

-• Citizenship Status: Your household needs at least one U.S. citizen or qualified non-citizen, such as a refugee, asylee, or lawful permanent resident who meets certain conditions.
+• Citizenship Status: At least one person in your household must be a U.S. citizen or an eligible non-citizen, such as a refugee or a lawful permanent resident who meets specific criteria.

-• Work Requirements: Most adults must follow basic work rules, and specific requirements apply to able-bodied adults without dependents in certain areas.
+• Work Requirements: Most adults must follow basic work rules, and able-bodied adults without dependents have additional requirements, though some areas have temporary exemptions.

 Download the app